Possible precise measurements of the $X(3872)$ mass with the $e^+e^-\to\pi^0\gamma X(3872)$ and $p\bar p\to\gamma X(3872)$ reactions: Formalism

 \subsection{Width effect of the \texorpdfstring{$\X$}{x}}

-To take into account the width of the $\X$, the cross sections need to be convolved with the spectral function of the $\X$.\footnote{See Ref.~\cite{Ortega:2020ayw} for a detailed discussion on the smearing effect of the experimental energy resolution, and see also Ref.~\cite{Guo:2019qcn} for arguments for the sensitivity of the TS peak on the $\X$ binding energy, where the binning of the $\gamma\X$ energy is considered.} The spectral function may be parametrized using either the BW or the Flatt\'e form.
-Although the latter is more proper for analyzing the $\X$ line shape in order to extract the pole position, they do not make much difference when convolved with cross sections.
-We consider both forms in the following.
+To take into account the width of the $\X$, the cross sections need to be convolved with the spectral function of the $\X$.\footnote{See Ref.~\cite{Ortega:2020ayw} for a detailed discussion on the smearing effect of the experimental energy resolution, and see also Ref.~\cite{Guo:2019qcn} for arguments for the sensitivity of the TS peak on the $\X$ binding energy, where the binning of the $\gamma\X$ energy is considered. } The spectral function may be parametrized using either the BW or the Flatt\'e form. {The latter form for the spectral function is used in this work since the Flatt\'e parametrization is more proper for analyzing the $\X$ line shape which is very close to the $D^0\bar D^{*0}$ threshold.
+The spectral function with the Flatt\'e parametrization} is given by~\cite{Hanhart:2007yq,Aaij:2020qga}